How to create a winning Awards submission

 Put the Dates in your calendar

 What are the various dates for registration and entering?
 Do you have enough time to curate the entry?
-Make sure your team each have the dates in their calendars to make sure you don’t miss the deadline.
+Make sure your team has the dates in their calendars so you don’t miss the deadline.

 Understand the Submission Requirements

-Each awards program have submissions requirements including format (template), number of images, number of words, credits, entry numbers, notation of credits(anonymous or noted).
+Each awards program has submission requirements, including format (template), number of images, number of words, credits, entry numbers, and notation of credits(anonymous or noted).

 What is the Registration Fee (and extras)?

-There are numerous awards programs and some charge and all inclusive fee for the awards.
-Whereas others can charge an entry fee, award certificate/trophy fee, attendance fee and more.
+There are numerous award programs, and some charge an all-inclusive fee for the awards.
+Whereas others can charge an entry fee, an award certificate/trophy fee, an attendance fee and more.
 Make sure you understand the full cost of entering.

 Write an engaging Narrative / Story

-The text provides project insights to the jury members and allows them to gain a great understanding of the project.
+The text provides the jury members with project insights and helps them gain a clear understanding of the project.
 The introduction should engage the juror to encourage them to continue reading and provide a strong narrative (story) about the project.
-Avoid writing a description of the design, it should be emotive and engaging.
+Avoid writing a description of the design; it should be emotive and engaging.
 The text should include three key points that make your project unique and award-worthy.

 You need to tailor the text to the category.
-Such as if you are writing for the research category, it is best to have an introduction, methodology and conclusion.
-However, if the word limit is short then provide a short introduction and a brief conclusion.
+For example, if you are writing for the research category, it is best to have an introduction, methodology and conclusion.
+However, if the word limit is short, then provide a short introduction and a brief conclusion.

 Images win Landscape Architecture Awards